ibm-cloud-docs/vpc/instance_metadata_vpc_about.md

 * Access an instance identity IAM token and call IAM-enabled services

   In this scenario, you create a trusted profile for compute resource identity and assign a virtual server instance access rights for IAM-enabled services.
 Make a call to create a new instance, configured with the metadata service.
 Link the instance to a trusted profile.
 Call the metadata service to get an access token, then exchange the token for an IAM token.
 IAM-enabled services can then be called from an instance without having to manage and distribute IAM secrets to the instance.
 Use this option when you want to call IAM-enabled services as part of instance bootstrapping an instance.
 For example, you might want to set up a new COS bucket to be used by the instance workload.
-For more information, see [Using trusted profiles to access instance metadata](/docs/vpc?topic=vpc-imd-trusted-profile-metadata).
+For more information, see [Using a trusted profile to call IAM-enabled services](/docs/vpc?topic=vpc-imd-trusted-profile-metadata).

 Figure 1 illustrates these scenarios.